appveyor/website/src/docs/enterprise/installation.md

 ## Setup SSL Certificate

-If you already have an SSL certificate that will work for your custom domain (i.e. ci.mycompany.com) you can go to "Installing existing SSL Certificate" section for for certificate importing instructions.
+If you already have an SSL certificate that will work for your custom domain (i.e. ci.mycompany.com) you can go to the "Installing existing SSL Certificate" section for certificate importing instructions.

 If you don't have a SSL cert yet, you will need to create one.
-There are few options available:
+There are a few options available:

 1. You can create a self-signed certificate - it will do the job by encrypting the traffic between AppVeyor VM and your browser, but it won't be trusted and you'll be seeing a security warning in the browser all the time.
 We are not going to review this method here.